Fiston-pro/AWS-summary/README.md

 Amazon Route 53 is a scalable and highly available Domain Name System service.

-A NAT Gateway is an AWS service that allows a private subnet to have access to the Internet, but prevents the Internet from initiating a connection directly to the instances
+A NAT Gateway is an AWS service that allows a private subnet to have access to the Internet, but prevents the Internet from initiating a connection directly to the instances.

 Amazon Redshift is a relational database management system.